Cherry Creek (Tuolumne River tributary): Geography

 Cherry Creek originates at the confluence of its North and East Forks in Lord Meadow, at 7119 ft in the Emigrant Wilderness of the Stanislaus National Forest just north of the national park boundary.
 It flows west then southwest through the rugged granite formations of the deep Cherry Creek Canyon.
 After joining with West Fork Cherry Creek, it flows south into Cherry Lake, a large reservoir formed by the Cherry Valley Dam.
 Below the dam the creek receives Eleanor Creek from the left and continues for about 10 mi south then west through a canyon in the Sierra Nevada foothills to its confluence with the Tuolumne River about 6 mi west of Mather.

 The East Fork Cherry Creek, 14.4 mi long, has its beginnings at Summit Meadow near Bigelow Peak and the Tuolumne-Mono County line, at an elevation of 9399 ft.
 It flows southwest through long, narrow Huckleberry Lake at 7861 ft and continues to descend steeply to the confluence with the North Fork at Lord Meadow.

 The North Fork Cherry Creek is 16.9 mi long.
 It is located north of, and flows largely parallel to the East Fork.
 Its source is at High Emigrant Lake, at an elevation of 9711 ft.
-It flows southwest rhough Emigrant Meadow Lake, Middle Emigrant Lake and then into the much larger Emigrant Lake at 8832 ft.
+It flows southwest through Emigrant Meadow Lake, Middle Emigrant Lake and then into the much larger Emigrant Lake at 8832 ft.
 Below Emigrant Lake it flows through Cow Meadow Lake and then continues through a canyon to its confluence with the East Fork.

 The West Fork Cherry Creek, 17.8 mi long, originates at the Pinto Lakes at 9383 ft and initially flows west before turning south and picking up Spring Creek.
 It turns southwest, receiving the larger Buck Meadow Creek from the left and then Piute Creek from the right.
 It joins Cherry Creek about a mile (1.6 km) above Cherry Lake at an elevation of 5128 ft.

 Eleanor Creek is the main tributary of lower Cherry Creek, joining it about 5 mi below Cherry Valley Dam.
 Eleanor Creek begins at the confluence of Bartlett and Kendrick Creeks inside Yosemite National Park and flows into Lake Eleanor, a natural lake enlarged by the Lake Eleanor Dam.
 Below the dam it flows through a short, steep canyon before its confluence with Cherry Creek.
 Measured to the head of Kendrick Creek, the drainage is 23 mi long.